papermanager/papermanager.github.io/versioned_docs/version-0.x.x/03-using-the-component.md

 ### Getting started with the Paper Manager component

-- From the administration, navigate to *Components &#8594; Paper Manager Lite &#8594; Categories* and add the following entries:
+- From the administration, navigate to *Components &#8594; Paper Manager &#8594; Categories* and add the following entries:
   - Title: `Journal Publications`
   - Title: `Conference Publications`